mfargas/idesOfMarj/README.md

 1. Connect your GitHub repository to AWS Amplify
 2. Configure build settings:
    - Build command: `npm run build`
-   - Publish directory: `public`
+   - Publish directory: `.next`
 3. Deploy automatically on push to main branch

 ### Other Platforms

-The site can be deployed to any static hosting platform:
+The site can be deployed to any platform that supports Next.js:

+- Vercel (recommended for Next.js)
 - Netlify
-- Vercel
-- GitHub Pages
-- Firebase Hosting
+- Railway
+- DigitalOcean App Platform

 ## 📝 Content Management